-All existing NMA techniques have important common limitations resulting from the use of the harmonic approximation, the neglect of solvent damping, and the absence of information about energy barriers and multiple minima on the potential energy surface (Elber and Karplus 1987; Frauenfelder et al. 1988; Hong et al. 1990).
-In fact, the most interesting biologically significant low-frequency motions in a realistic environment are overdamped and hence not vibrational at all, rendering the corresponding normal mode frequencies of little physical significance (Go et al. 1983; Kottalam and Case 1990; Horiuchi and Go 1991; Amadei et al. 1993).
+Kottalam and Case 1990; Horiuchi and Go 1991; Amadei et al. 1993).
 Therefore, the identification and characterization of low-frequency domain motions by using NMA might seem questionable.
 Nevertheless, comparisons of low-frequency normal modes and the directions of large-amplitude fluctuations in molecular dynamics simulations indicate clear similarities (Amadei et al. 1993; Hayward et al. 1997).
 Close directional coincidence of the lowest normal mode axes and the first principal component axes obtained from molecular dynamic simulations has been observed (Hayward et al. 1997).
 In addition, the axes of the first modes were found to be overwhelmingly closure axes.
 A lesser degree of correspondence was observed for the second modes.

-It has also been shown that the low-frequency modes describing the large-scale real-world motions of a protein can be related to fundamental biological characteristics (Brooks and Karplus 1985; Thomas A 1999).
-For example, Bahar and Jernigan (Bahar and Jernigan 1998) successfully analyzed the vibrational dynamics of transfer RNAs, both free and complexed with the cognate synthetase using the elastic network model.
-The authors examined the global mode of motion of tRNAGln complexed with glutaminyl-tRNA synthetase and established that certain residues that cluster near the ATP binding site form a hinge-bending region controlling the cooperative motion and thereby the catalytic function of the enzyme.
+It has also been shown that the low-frequency modes describing the large-scale real-world motions of a protein can be related to fundamental biological characteristics (Brooks and Karplus 1985; Thomas et al. 1999).
+For example, Bahar and Jernigan (1998) successfully analyzed the vibrational dynamics of transfer RNAs, both free and complexed with the cognate synthetase, using the elastic network model.
+They examined the global mode of motion of tRNAGln complexed with glutaminyl-tRNA synthetase, and established that certain residues that cluster near the ATP binding site form a hinge-bending region controlling the cooperative motion and thereby the catalytic function of the enzyme.
 Normal modes have been successfully used to display concerted motions of proteins (Noguti and Go 1982; Brooks and Karplus 1983; Go et al. 1983; Levy et al. 1984; Levitt et al. 1985; Henry et al. 1986), including slow motions between protein domains as in the hinge-bending motion of lysozyme (Brooks and Karplus 1985; Gibrat and Go 1990).
-Recently, it has been shown that the first step of the gating mechanism in the mechanosensitive channel (MscL) can be described with only the three lowest-frequency modes

-(Valadie et al. 2003).
-Their results clearly indicate that the movement associated with these modes is an iris-like movement involving both tilts and twists.
-Several other works showed that low frequency modes overlap with real conformational changes (Thomas A 1999; Tama and Sanejouand 2001).
-There is also evidence to suggest that proper, symmetric normal mode vibration of binding pockets is crucial to correct biological activity in some proteins (Marques 1995; Thomas A 1996a; Thomas A 1996b; Hinsen 1998; Miller 1999).
+It was recently shown that the first step of the gating mechanism in the mechanosensitive channel (MscL) can be described with only the three lowest-frequency modes (Valadie et al. 2003).
+Those results clearly indicate that the movement associated with these modes is an iris-like movement involving both tilts and twists.
+Several other works showed that low-frequency modes overlap with real conformational changes (Thomas et al. 1999; Tama and Sanejouand 2001).
+There is also evidence to suggest that proper, symmetric normal mode vibration of binding pockets is crucial to correct biological activity in some proteins (Thomas et al. 1996a,b; Hinsen 1998).

 Experimental data on protein motions from incoherent neutron scattering and resulting observations of the density of states were also found to agree with simulations (Smith et al. 1987; Cusack et al. 1988).
 In particular, inelastic neutron scattering spectra have resolved the density of states for myoglobin in the low-frequency regime at room temperature (Cusack and Doster 1990).
 Site-selective fluorescence spectroscopy of Zn-substituted myoglobin has obtained this density without the use of model shape functions (Ahn et al. 1993).
-Resonance Raman spectra generated by ps laser pulses have also been interpreted by analyzing relaxation of protein normal modes (R. Alden 1992).
+Resonance Raman spectra generated by psec laser pulses have also been interpreted by analyzing relaxation of protein normal modes (Alden et al. 1992).